intel-iot-devkit/how-to-code-samples/smart-stove-top/cpp/README.md

 4. Click **Apply** to save your new environment variables.

-Now when you run your program using the **Run** button, it should be able to call your server to save the data right from the Intel® Edison board or Intel® IoT Gateway.
+Now when you run your program using the **Run** button, it should be able to call your server to save the data right from the Intel® IoT Platform.

 ### Running the program